 To stay well versed in all aspects of video production, a video editor needs good organization.
-So, here’s a few tips to help keep you organized.
+So, here are a few tips to help keep you organized.

 1. Build a file structure